 Sarah Deutsch, J.D.

-Sarah Deutsch is Counsel at Mayer Brown, providing counseling and advocacy for a number of Fortune 100 clients in the areas of online liability, intellectual property, and Internet policy.
+Sarah Deutsch is a practicing attorney providing counseling and advocacy for a number of clients in the areas of online liability, intellectual property, and Internet policy.
 Sarah was formerly Vice President and Deputy Counsel for Verizon Communications where she managed Verizon’s intellectual property practice for over 23 years.
 Much of her career has been devoted to working on consumer-facing legal and policy issues, including IP policy, online privacy, and combating online fraud and abuse.
 Sarah was a past recipient of Public Knowledge’s President Award for Protecting the Free Flow of Information on the Internet.
 She has also done pro bono work for the Massachusetts Advocates for Children and partnered with Wired Safety, a nonprofit devoted to keeping children safe online and combatting cyber-bullying.
-Sarah currently serves on the Board of the Electronic Frontier Foundation, an organization devoted to protecting civil liberties in the digital world.
+In 2019, she served as a Lecturer of Law at Harvard Law School teaching a class on online privacy.
+Sarah currently serves on the Boards of the Electronic Frontier Foundation, an organization devoted to protecting civil liberties in the digital world and the Internet Corporation for Assigned Names and Number (ICANN), a nonprofit devoted to ensuring the secure operation of the global Internet’s unique identifiers.

 Sarah has practiced law for over 30 years.
 Sarah holds a BA from Emory University and a JD from American University’s Washington College of Law, where she was on the Law Review and was the first Editor-in-Chief of the Journal of International Law and Policy.
 She spent the year after graduating college working at the Office of Jimmy Carter in Atlanta, Georgia.
 Sarah and her husband have two children and live in Northern Virginia.